Charley Valera

 During the pandemic of 2020, Valera teamed up with rock 'n roll's premier lighting director Cosmo Wilson.
 Together they have chronicled the continued memoirs from Wilson's more than 40 years in the music industry.
 Lighting for millions of fans, such artists as AC/DC, Aerosmith, Foreigner, Rolling Stones and dozens more.

 Valera is a pilot and aviation enthusiast has been invited to speak on topics of his books and aviation.
-Valera is also an affiliate Gulf Coast Writers Association in Southwest Florida.
+Valera served for two years as Co-Programs Director of the Gulf Coast Writers Association in Southwest Florida.

 Valera assisted with the four-time Emmy awarded special with host Nick Emmons on "Reflect on D-Day 75 Years Later" on NBC.

 He has hosted a TV mini-series program that discusses WWII veterans life stories.

-The 80 minute documentary, "Memories from our Honored WWII Soldiers" has earned the Accolade Global Film Competition Award for November 2018.
+Valera's documentary My Father's War: Memories from Our Honored WWII Soldiers received an Award of Merit from the Accolade Global Film Competition in 2018.

+In 2026, Valera completed My Father's War: Memories from Our Honored WWII Soldiers, an 80-minute documentary based on his book of the same name.
+The film features nine World War II veterans recounting their experiences in their own words.
+The documentary premiered in Massachusetts on the anniversary of D-Day and later received a one-show-only screening in Cape Coral, Florida.